sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "No catch?"
 The kid raised an eyebrow.

 "Nah, there's a condition on getting this stuff.
-I know it."
+There always is."

 She shook her head, and carefully set it on Mu's lap.
 "Tell you what.
 If you see this guy, and I'm not there?
 I'll get you one of my ship's distress signal boxes.
 Just flick that on, and I'll know to come find you."